oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 your delivery time.
 And while it's not yet in all browsers, it's coming soon, and available with a polyfill.
 So now is the perfect time to learn CSS anchor positioning, step by step, so you can add it to your toolbox.

+## Why subscribe to an email course?

+The CSS anchor positioning API may seem complex, but it is actually a group of many simple parts.
+A talk or video will need to speed through all the parts to cover everything, but this email course will space deeper learning over multiple weeks.

+This email course is designed to complement other learning methods, to give you repetition so the concepts move from short to long term memory.
+You will benefit from having an understanding of the capabilities of the tool before you need to use it, so you can quickly identify where it will be useful.